dfactoryplugins/post-views-counter/readme.txt

 Requires at least: 6.3.0
 Requires PHP: 7.4.0
 Tested up to: 6.8.3
-Stable tag: 1.5.7
+Stable tag: 1.5.8
 License: MIT License
 License URI: http://opensource.org/licenses/MIT

-Know What Content Drives Your Audience.
-Collect and display how many times a post, page or custom post type had been viewed in a simple, fast and reliable way.
+Post Views Counter allows you to collect and display how many times a post, page, or other content has been viewed in a simple, fast and reliable way.

 == Description ==

-Know What Content Drives Your Audience.
-Collect and display how many times a post, page or custom post type had been viewed in a simple, fast and reliable way.
+Post Views Counter allows you to collect and display how many times a post, page, or other content has been viewed in a simple, fast and reliable way.

 [Post Views Counter](https://postviewscounter.com/) gives you clear, accurate post view stats — right inside WordPress.
 No external tools.
 No bloat.
 Just the numbers you need to see what’s working.